 Spring in the New Forest

 The New Forest is a great place for wildlife during spring.
 Birds calling from atop yellow flowering gorse bushes, reptiles basking in the fresh sunlight and wildflowers carpeting the open heath are just some of the delights this time of year brings.
-Explore all our New Forest commons with our downloadable walks; stunning views await!

 March to July is the breeding season for ground-nesting birds such as the Dartford warbler, nightjar and woodlark.
 During this period they'll be establishing territories, building nests and bringing up young.
 Many of these species form vital elements of the New Forest’s Special Protection Area (SPA) designation.